evanslaton/TaskMaster/README.md

 * Thursday 1/31/2019 - Removed corpse code (from Lab 40) and allowed users to save projects and tasks to Firebase
 * Friday 2/1/2019 - Dealt with gitignore issues
 * Saturday 2/2/2019 - Users can add tasks to a projects and everything is stored in Firebase
-* Sunday 2/3/2019 - Made progress towards allowing users to assign tasks to themselves or other users, updated documentation
+* Sunday 2/3/2019 - Made progress towards allowing users to assign tasks to themselves or other users, verified that hint, labelFor and focusable attributes were used in all applicable cases, updated documentation

 ## Resources
 * http://androidkt.com/database-relationships/